magaboomchen/SelfAdaptiveMano/doc/SoftwareRequirements/[2]Software Requirements Specification (SRS).md

 [21][2016][NSDI] Embark: Securely Outsourcing Middleboxes to the Cloud

-[41][2012][SIGCOMM] Making Middleboxes Someone else’s Problem: Network Processing As a Cloud Service
+[41][2012][SIGCOMM] Making Middleboxes Someone else's Problem: Network Processing As a Cloud Service